artela-network/artela-docs/docs/develop/guides/verify-aspect/index.md

 ## 6. Test the Smart Contract and Aspect Integration

-Within the `scripts` directory of your project,Create a Verify tx call script that generates a transaction that is not signed by {owner} and uses the password provided by {owner} to make the transaction.
+Within the `scripts` directory of your project, create a verify tx call script that generates a transaction that is not signed by {owner} and uses the password provided by {owner} to make the transaction.
 For example, create a `verify.cjs` file: